kalejaiyeoluwadara/kalejaiyeoluwadara/README.md

 - 👋 Hi, I’m @kalejaiyeoluwadara
-- 👀 I’m interested in programming
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning Firebase
-- 💞️ I’m looking to collaborate on Front-end web development
+- 💞️ I’m looking to collaborate on Interactive and Responsive Web application
-- 📫 How to reach me WhatsApp
+- 📫 How to reach me WhatsApp, X.

 <!---
 kalejaiyeoluwadara/kalejaiyeoluwadara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.